sunnyvalechha/Terraform/README.md

 Terraform uses API as code approach meaning if we want to automate the infra on AWS, terraform will talk to the Aws API's and apply this API's and create infrastructure.

+VScode plugin for Terraform:

+Hashicorp Terraform (Syntax highlighting and autocompletion for Terraform)

 4 things we need to understand to Master.

 1. Block